GawainGan/BeautifulFinance-Dash/README.md

 1. Tab 1:
     - The trend plot shows the trend of the stock market prices over time.
-    - Users can compare various stock markets using a dropdown menu option,
+    - Users can compare various stock markets using a dropdown menu option.
     - Users can also choose moving average period via a checklist option, allowing for the generation of multiple moving average trends simultaneously.

 2. Tab 2: